Ivan Hirst: Army career

-Hirst ended the war as a major.
+His final substantive rank in the British Army was major.

-Post-War specials
+Post-war specials

 Two of the most significant 'special' cars developed by Volkswagen while under the control of the British were the 'Radclyffe Roadster', and a four-seater convertible, both custom-built by Rudolph Ringel.
 The Radclyffe was a two-seater roadster that was the transport of Colonel Charles Radclyffe over the summer months of 1946.
 The four-seater convertible was Ivan Hirst's personal transport.

 Karmann was asked to build a four-seater, another coach-builder, Hebmüller, was asked to make a two-seater roadster.
 Its design was not unlike the 'Radclyffe Roadster', with a similar hood and side windows.
 The rear engine cover, however, was a hand-formed panel, not a converted front bonnet as was the Radclyffe version.

 REME

 The Corps of Royal Electrical and Mechanical Engineers (REME), to which Hirst belonged, has a relationship with Volkswagen which began in 1945 with a REME detachment using the factory to repair captured enemy vehicles and later to overhaul Willys MB and other British Army vehicle engines.
 Hirst, the Control Commission for Germany's British Senior Resident Officer, arrived at the Volkswagen factory in August of that year.

 From 1946 the Volkswagen factory focus was on repairing and reconditioning Volkswagens and became known as 'No 2 REME Auxiliary Workshop'.
 As the company's prospects improved, the unit became essentially civilian-run but directed by the Army.
 The REME link ended when, on 6 September 1949, ownership transferred to the West German government.
 Since then VW has recognised the role that Ivan Hirst and the REME played in its rise from the ashes of the Second World War.
 A close bond exists between Volkswagen and REME to this day.